 Is Virginia Water child friendly?

-If you’re ever in this part of the world and want somewhere to stop to stretch your legs, walk the dog or just get some fresh air then it’s well worth going there for a wander.
+If you’re ever in this part of the world and want somewhere to stop to stretch your legs, walk the dog or just get some fresh air and explore with the children then it’s well worth going there for a wander.
+Virginia Water station is just a short walk away, there’s plenty of car parking and it’s open all year round for family fun whatever the weather.